-We inspected this location in February 2020 following which CQC took enforcement action.
-We imposed conditions to prevent the provider from carrying out surgical procedures requiring local anaesthetic until 4 April 2020.
+We inspected this location in September 2019 and imposed conditions to prevent the provider from carrying out surgical procedures requiring local anaesthetic or sedation until 4 January 2020.
+The provider appealed this decision and CQC were required to attend a tribunal where the panel ruled conditions would be extended until 4 April 2020.